nebula-group/nebula/README.md

 H: the number of clusters to be fit

-eta: sparsity parameter for gamma
+eta: sparsity parameter for gamma's

-nu: smoothness parameter for gamma
+nu: smoothness parameter for gamma's

 alpha: concentration parameter for dirichlet process